lewoudar/configuror/README.md

 print(config)  # will print {'FOO': 2, 'BAR': 'a'}
 ```

-You can combine keywords arguments, mapping files and list of files.
-The order in which values will be initialized is
+You can combine keyword arguments, mapping files and list of files at initialization.
+The order in which values will be
-the following:
+initialized is the following:
-- values from keywords arguments
+- values from keyword arguments
 - values from mapping files
 - values from list of files

 You can also add values from files after initialization.
 There are several practical methods for this:
-- `add_mapping_files(self, mapping_files: Dict[str, List[str]], ignore_file_absence: bool)`: It is in fact the method used
+- `load_from_mapping_files(self, mapping_files: Dict[str, List[str]], ignore_file_absence: bool)`: It is in fact the
-under the hood when you initialized `Config` objects by passing the parameter `mapping_files`.
+method used under the hood when you initialized `Config` object by passing the parameter `mapping_files`.

-- `add_files(self, files: List[str], ignore_file_absence: bool)`: It is the method used under the hood when you
+- `load_from_files(self, files: List[str], ignore_file_absence: bool)`: It is the method used under the hood when you
 initialized `Config` objects by passing the parameter `files`.

 - `load_from_object(self, obj: Union[Object, str])`: `obj` can be an object or a path to a project module
-(with dot notation).
-Uppercase attributes of the corresponding object will be retrieved.
+(with dotted notation).
+Only uppercase attributes of the corresponding object will be retrieved.

 - `load_from_python_file(self, filename: str, ignore_file_absence: bool)`: Loads values from an arbitrary python
 file.
 It would be preferable if it were not a file related to your project (i.e a module).
 Only uppercase variables